Callbacks

 The function signature for callback! is the same as for initialize!.
 You may access anything from progn, diagn or model, although for a purely diagnostic callback this should be read-only.
 While you could change other model components like the land sea mask in model.land_sea_mask or orography etc. then you interfere with the simulation which is more advanced and will be discussed in Intrusive callbacks below.

-Lastly, we extend the finish! function which is called once after the last time step.
+Lastly, we extend the finalize! function which is called once after the last time step.
 This could be used, for example, to save the maximum_surface_wind_speed vector to file or in case you want to find the highest wind speed across all time steps.
 But in many cases you may not need to do anything, in which case you just just let it return nothing.

-SpeedyWeather.finish!(::StormChaser, args...) = nothing
+SpeedyWeather.finalize!(::StormChaser, args...) = nothing

-Always extend `initialize!`, `callback!` and `finish!`
+Always extend `initialize!`, `callback!` and `finalize!`

-For a custom callback you need to extend all three, initialize!, callback! and finish!, even if your callback doesn't need it.
+For a custom callback you need to extend all three, initialize!, callback! and finalize!, even if your callback doesn't need it.
 Just return nothing in that case.
 Otherwise a MethodError will occur.
 While we could have defined all callbacks by default to do nothing on each of these, this may give you the false impression that your callback is already defined correctly, although it's not.

 Adding a callback

 Every model has a field callbacks::Dict{Symbol, AbstractCallback} such that the callbacks keyword can be used to create a model with a dictionary of callbacks.
 Callbacks are identified with a Symbol key inside such a dictionary.
 We have a convenient CallbackDict generator function which can be used like Dict but the key-value pairs have to be of type Symbol-AbstractCallback.
-Let us illustrate this with the dummy callback NoCallback (which is a callback that returns nothing on initialize!, callback! and finish!)
+Let us illustrate this with the dummy callback NoCallback (which is a callback that returns nothing on initialize!, callback! and finalize!)

 callbacks = CallbackDict() # empty dictionary